Connect with us

 6. Build for Impact, Not Just for Instagram

 A viral post is nice, but a thriving ecosystem is better.
-Brands focused on real problems—not just performance—are the ones that last.
+Brands focused on real problems, not just performances. are the ones that last.

 “Impact does not mean you have to have millions of followers loving you and then you’re changing the world,” said Yarbrough.
 “You can change the world [with] one person.
 And that was something I realized that I wanted to do.”

-The future belongs to founders who think beyond social validation—who design products, services, and systems that circulate resources and shift power.
-Think about policies, partnerships, and platforms—not just placements.
+The future belongs to founders who think beyond social validation.
+These are the founders who design products, services, and systems that circulate resources and shift power.
+They think about policies, partnerships, and platforms — not just placements.
 The brands built to last are the ones that center purpose, not popularity.

 fashion shopper